Tracey Ullman's State of the Union: Background

-After her HBO sketch comedy television series Tracey Takes On... ended in 1999, Ullman was looking to take a break from her multi-character television work.
-She had plans to develop a new show where she'd play at most three characters.
-In the meantime, she continued to work in film and on her e-commerce boutique Purple Skirt.
-The web site would become the basis for the fashion-based talk show Tracey Ullman's Visible Panty Lines for Oxygen in 2001.
-She returned to HBO in 2003 with the television special Tracey Ullman in the Trailer Tales, which she produced and directed, along with a film version of her one-woman show Tracey Ullman: Live and Exposed in 2005.
-She later approached the network with an idea for a new sketch comedy series which HBO ultimately wasn't in the market for.
-She then brought the idea to Showtime.
-President of Entertainment at Showtime, Robert Goldblatt, recalled Ullman fondly from his days working at Fox.
-"I have always loved Tracey Ullman ever since I was a young development executive at Fox when she was doing the original 'Tracey Ullman Show,' ...
+After her HBO sketch comedy television series Tracey Takes On... ended in 1999, Ullman looked to take a break from her multi-character television work.
+Her initial plan was to develop a new show where she would play, at most, three characters.
+In the interim, she continued to work in film and managed her e-commerce boutique, Purple Skirt.
+The boutique's website eventually served as the inspiration for her fashion-based talk show, Tracey Ullman's Visible Panty Lines, which debuted on Oxygen in 2001.

+She returned to HBO in 2003 with the television special Tracey Ullman in the Trailer Tales, which she both produced and directed, followed by a film version of her one-woman show, Tracey Ullman: Live and Exposed, in 2005.
+Though she eventually approached HBO with an idea for a new sketch comedy series, the network was not in the market for it at the time.

+Ullman then took the concept to Showtime.
+Robert Greenblatt, then President of Entertainment at Showtime, remembered Ullman from his early career at Fox.
+Greenblatt stated: "I have always loved Tracey Ullman ever since I was a young development executive at Fox when she was doing the original The Tracey Ullman Show...
 She is a one-of-a-kind comedienne and sketch comedy performer, a true artist.
 We are so proud to bring her to Showtime in a completely new show that will again showcase what she does best, and in this case, she will be looking at the wide cross-section of Americans and both celebrating us and sending us up."